 This type of roof vent may come in various names, such as Low Profile Vents, Louvers, Flat Vents, or Turtle Vents.
 Regardless of the names associated with it, this type of vent remains to be static for it has no moving parts.
 Box vents rely mainly on natural convection for it to operate.
 If you are looking to maximize this simple contraption, it is best installed as close to the roof ridge as possible in order to allow a maximum amount of heat and moisture to be released.

 Power vents or otherwise known as Power Attic Vents (PAVs) both have motors and fan to drive hot air and moisture out of the attic.
 Unlike the box vent, this type of vent is more sophisticated as it is packed not just with motor and fan, but also of humidistat that will detect levels of humidity for automatic functioning.

 This type of vent delivers a reliable air intake into your roof’s ventilation system.
 You will need to install them in soffits and eaves for efficiency.
 By doing so, you will observe an increased airflow, which allows outside air to enter the attic at the lowest point of your roof.
 For better results, it is highly suggested that you pair soffit vents with a continuous ridge vent.

 If you really like to protect your home from damages or deterioration, having a roof vent at home will likely be beneficial for you and your budget.
 If you have decided to repair or install roof vents for your home, then you can call on South Shore Roofing – the expert roofing contractors in Massachusetts.
 We will guide you through a variety of selection as well as the processes involved with residential roof vent purchase and installation.
 Aside from that you can also count on us when it comes to your siding, gutter, fence services.
-Call South Shore Roofing at (781) 826-7663 or visit us at 260 Washington St, Pembroke, MA 02359
+Contact us today at (781) 826-7663 or visit us at 260 Washington St, Pembroke, MA 02359